percins/Machine-Vision-HWs/HW1: Homography Map/readme.md

-This project aims to find the homography map betwen two images using MATLAB and OpenCV.
+This project aims to find the homography map betwen two images using MATLAB and OpenCV.<br\>
 The files in the folder can be described as below:

 -main.cpp : The main c++ script running the processes